The AOECS Board

 She has solid experience in developing certification standards and Code of Conducts.
 Notably, in 2008 she led the development of the Social Certification Standard for Rainforest produces commissioned by the Brazilian Government in the Amazon region for cocoa, acai and camu-camu.
 In 2014 she successfully led a major shift in the Foreign Trade Association (now known as afori) by reshaping the BSCI Code of Conduct and related implementation manuals as she incorporated the UN Human Rights Due Diligence approach into retailer’s commitment towards sustainability.

 In addition, she has been responsible for launching the South-South Fairtrade Labelling Initiative in Brazil; the amfori BSCI Sustainable Wine Programme; the Partnership with Thai Government towards Boosting Responsible Recruitment in Thailand and the Private Pubic Partnership (PPP) on Fostering Corporate Social Responsibility in Morocco.
 In 2018, she led the ProTerra Foundation as Executive Director consolidating its growth, visibility and credibility.
 In 2019, she studied and get her Bioethics Master Thesis on SDG 5 – Gender Equality.
-Since September 2020 she is Senior Advisor on Business and Human Rights and Gender Equality at Vectra International, supporting companies in their Due Diligence and CSR issues.
+Since September 2020 she is Co-Founder and Senior Advisor on Business and Human Rights at ETIKA.

 She has solid regional experience in Latin America and ASEAN countries.
 She is a Spanish native speaker and is fluent in English, French, Portuguese and Italian.

 Suzanne Bonnici Ciantar - Executive Assistant to the Board